About Sessions College

 Arizona State Board for Private Postsecondary Education

-In addition, Sessions College is an approved Department of Defense College and a signatory of the 2014 Memorandum of Understanding (MOU) and the President’s Executive Order #13607.
-Under the MOU the Programs are approved for enrollment by all active duty personnel under Tuition Assistance (TA), and military spouses under the MyCAA program.
+Sessions College is an approved Department of Defense College and a signatory of the 2014 Memorandum of Understanding (MOU) and the President’s Executive Order #13607.
+Under the MOU the Programs are approved for enrollment by all active duty personnel under Tuition Assistance (TA), and military spouses are approved under the MyCAA program.

 Visit the DOD MOU site.

 Arizona Veteran’s Agencies

 All programs are approved by the Arizona Veterans Education and Training Approving Agency.
 This includes Chapters 30, 33, and 35 of the GI Bill® as well as Vocational Rehab (Chapter 31).
 This approval enables eligible active military service veterans and their families to access education benefits and finance their programs.